Zhong-Lab-UCSD/iMARGI-Docker/docs/source/installation.md

 needs to be rewritten as `/d/test/imargi_example`, so the `-v` argument needs to be `-v /d/test/imargi_example:/imargi`.
 When you executed it on Windows, a window might pop up to verify that you want to share the folder.

-In the example, a folder `new_dir` will be created in the folder `~/test/`.
-You can just replace the command part to use any tool in the iMARGI Docker container.
-Besides, there are many other options are useful.
+In the example, the command part will create a sub-folder `new_dir` in the folder `~/test/`.
+You can replace the command part to use any tool in the iMARGI Docker container.

+Besides, there are many other Docker options are useful.
 For example, you can use `--rm` to automatically clean up the container after finished its job.
 For more usage information of Docker, please refer to [Docker documentation](https://docs.docker.com/engine/reference/commandline/cli/).

 ## Dependencies Instruction